fbarranco/dvs_bownership/README.md

 # Border Ownership and Contour Detection for frame-free sensors (DVS)

-This directory contains Matlab (R) implementations for methods for boundary detection and border ownership for DVS data.
+This directory contains Matlab (R) implementations for methods for boundary detection and border ownership for event data.

-The bio-inspired, asynchronous event-based dynamic vision sensor records temporal changes in the luminance of the scene at high temporal resolution.
+The bio-inspired, asynchronous event-based dynamic vision sensor (DVS) records temporal changes in the luminance of the scene at high temporal resolution.
 Since events are only triggered at significant luminance changes, most events occur at object boundaries.
 This paper presents an approach to learn the location of contours and their border ownership using Structured Random Forests on event-based features that encode motion, timing, texture, and spatial orientations.
 The classifier integrates elegantly information over time by utilizing the classification results previously computed.
 Finally, the contour detection and boundary assignment are demonstrated in a layer-segmentation of the scene.

 ## DVS feature extraction ##
+As explained in the paper, our approach uses the following features:
+- Event-based Orientation.
+The intuition is that concave edges often belong to foreground objects.
+- Event temporal information.
+Timestamps provide information for tracking contours, defining a surface that encodes locally the direction and speed of image motion.
+- Event-based Motion Estimation.
+Image motion encodes relative depth information useful for assigning border ownership (motion parallax).
+- Event-based time texture.
+The aim in this case is to separate occlusion edges from texture edges.

+In the current repository, please be advise of the different versions for extracting features called: batch_extractFeatures*.m

 ## Training the SRF ##